 Some challenges are likely to occur during the pre-design phase.
 Here are some examples:

 - For the feasibility study to be truly useful, it needs to highlight objectives that may be difficult to achieve.

 - Contractual documents have to be carefully written by someone with experience and expertise in order to avoid liability and ensure the project is safe.

 - Maintaining clear communication is key to ensuring budgets, design objectives, and stakeholder goals are clear, but this is often easier said than done.

 Phase 2: Design (Pre-Construction)

-The design stage usually involves these activities:
+The design stage for most construction projects usually involves these activities:

 - Conducting environmental tests (such as testing the soil)

-- Creating a safety management plan
+- Creating a comprehensive safety management plan

 - Any changes during this stage can lead to communication breakdowns between managers and stakeholders.